Tiering technology and the right data center tool for a given task

 Tiered Hypervisors and Microsoft Hyper-V (Different types or classes of Hypervisors for various needs)

-Tape is still alive, or at least in conversations and discussions (Using different types or tiers of storage)
+tape summit resources (Using different types or tiers of storage)

 EMC VMAX 10K, looks like high-end storage systems are still alive (Tiered storage systems)

 Storage comments from the field and customers in the trenches (Various perspectives on tools and technology)

 Green IT, Green Gap, Tiered Energy and Green Myths (Energy avoidance vs. energy effectiveness and tiering)